-Our key compensation objectives are to attract and retain key leaders, reward current performance, drive future performance and align the long-term interests of our executives with those of our shareholders.
+Our key compensation objectives are to attract and retain key leaders, reward current performance, drive future performance and align the longterm interests of our executives with those of our shareholders.
 While the individual compensation elements may differ, the design of the executive compensation program is generally based on the same objectives as the overall compensation program provided to all of our employees.
 The O&C Committee has established the following principles, which are meant to effect these compensation objectives and guide the design and administration of specific plans, agreements and arrangements for our executives, including the Named Executive Officers.

 Compensation Should be Performance-Based.
-The O&C Committee believes that a significant portion of our executives' total compensation should be tied to how well they perform individually and should be "at risk" based on how well their respective divisions (where applicable) and the Company perform relative to applicable financial and non-financial objectives.
+The O&C Committee believes that a significant portion of our executives' total compensation should be tied to how well they perform individually and should be "at risk" based on how well the Company performs relative to applicable financial and non-financial objectives.
 To accomplish this, the O&C Committee uses a variety of targeted, performance-based compensation vehicles in our executive compensation program that are specifically designed to incorporate performance criteria that promote our annual operating plan and long-term business strategy, build long-term shareholder value and avoid encouraging excessive risk-taking.